TomacBarin/JavaScrum_008/README.md

 # JavaScrum_008

 More Odin Practice: Första AdventListeners.

+## Mål

+My goal is to manipulate the DOM using addEventListeners, without relying on either notes or AI.